 My husband loved his ribeye with merlot reduction sauce and perfectly crisped fries.

-TOP TIP: Make sure to save room for dessert and a dessert cocktail.
-I recommend the chocolate lava cake, fruit crumble and Grasshopper (Godiva mocha vodka, Godiva chocolate liqueur, and Creme de Menthe).
+TOP TIP: Make sure to save room for dessert.
+I recommend the chocolate lava cake, fruit crumble or homemade cobbler and Grasshopper dessert cocktail (Godiva mocha vodka, Godiva chocolate liqueur, and Creme de Menthe).